Avista's COVID-19 Response

 - We will take steps to further reduce public interactions for employees.
 Customers will see employees who engage with the public wearing additional protective equipment such as masks and gloves and inquiring about the health of residents inside homes and businesses before entering.
 This will be done with respect and out of an abundance of caution to protect our employees and our customers.

 - Customers can expect to continue to see Avista trucks out in our communities and may see them more frequently or in different locations as most employees are working or being dispatched remotely.

-- Most Avista employees will be working remotely through the end of April.
+- Most Avista employees are working remotely.

 Will my power get shut off for non-payment during the Coronavirus outbreak?

 Avista has made the decision to temporarily suspend all collection activity and disconnects for customers as our communities respond to the impacts of the Coronavirus outbreak.
 We encourage customers who may be facing financial difficulties to call us at (800) 227-9187.

 How can I afford my bill if I can’t work due to a Coronavirus outbreak in my community?